FZJ-INM1-BDA/voluba-mriwarp/docs/analysis.md

 ## Point selection

 All points shown in _voluba-mriwarp_ are given in RAS physical space.
-To select a location, you can either double-click the according position in the interactive viewer or manually type in the coordinates in the first row of the `Points` table.
+To select a location, you can either double-click the according position in the interactive viewer or manually type in the coordinates in the first row of the <mark>Points</mark> table.

 ![image_centered](images/points.png)